The Afterman: Descension

-The Afterman: Descension is the seventh studio album by progressive rock band Coheed and Cambria.
+The Afterman: Descension is the seventh studio album by American progressive rock band Coheed and Cambria.
 It is the second part of a double album, the first part of which is The Afterman: Ascension.
 The band took seven months to record the albums between 2011 and 2012, and announced a February 5, 2013 release date.

 The deluxe version of the album was released with a coffee-table book co-written by band member Claudio Sanchez and writer Peter David, giving a song-by-song experience of the concept album.
-The album follows the Amory Wars storyline, and concentrates on the character Sirius Amory.
+The album is a prequel to the Amory Wars storyline, and concentrates on the character Sirius Amory.

 Background and recording

 Coheed and Cambria began recording the double album in November 2011, and had finished recording by June 2012.

 "Iron Fist" was debuted in 2010.
 The song was also featured in the acoustic set during their "Neverender: Second Stage Turbine Blade" dates in 2011.

 In February, 2012, Coheed and Cambria singer/guitarist Claudio Sanchez released a self-shot acoustic rendition of a new song titled "Sentry the Defiant" (later retitled "Key Entity Extraction V: Sentry The Defiant") via the band's official YouTube channel.